prebala123/NewYorkCityMTA/README.md

 Then add the csv files to the `data` folder.

-## Running the Project
+## Running

-First install the dependencies by running `pip install -r requirements.txt`.
-Then run the Jupyter Notebook to get the results of the analysis.
+All of the code is in the jupyter notebook in the src folder.
+Run the cells in the notebook to get the results of the analysis.